 Are you doing work that aims to increase student access, educational equity, and workforce diversity?

-The Equity in Education Coalition (EEC) is accepting proposals until April 3rd, 2020, for its second annual DECOLONIZING EDUCATION: Anti-racism towards Equity in Public Education Conference, and you are invited to submit to present.
+The Equity in Education Coalition (EEC) is accepting proposals until April 30th, 2021, for its second annual DECOLONIZING EDUCATION CONFERENCE and you are invited to submit to present.

 Don’t miss this opportunity to get your message in front of hundreds of thought-leaders, change-makers, and practitioners.

-Your proposal needs to come from an analysis of Community Centric Equity, Anti-Racism and/or Decolonization and must be lead by a person of color.
-White co-presenters are okay.
+Your proposal needs to come from an analysis of Community Centric Equity, Anti-Racism, and/or Decolonization.

 We are seeking proposals that align with any of five strands: